Phantom Planet (album)

-Phantom Planet is the third album by the rock band Phantom Planet, released on January 6, 2004.
+Phantom Planet is the self-titled third studio album by the American rock band Phantom Planet, released on January 6, 2004.
 The album marked a change in the band's sound, shifting from radio-friendly pop rock to garage rock, comparable to the sound of the Strokes.
-Produced by Dave Fridmann, it is their first album to feature drummer Jeff Conrad (ex-Big City Rock).
+Produced by Dave Fridmann, it is their first album to feature drummer Jeff Conrad (formerly of The Siren Six! and Big City Rock).

 During the recording of the album, drummer and co-founder Jason Schwartzman left the band to pursue his acting career.

 The music video for album's single, "Big Brat" cuts between scenes of an urban performance of the song to the band shooting a low budget zombie film in the relative location.
 The actual zombie film being shot was used as an alternate music video for the song available to fans on the band's website.